Wilhelm Furtwängler: Kristallnacht and the Anschluss

-Furtwängler was very affected by the events of Kristallnacht.
-Berta Geissmar, who met him in Paris, described him as "greatly depressed".
-Friedelind Wagner, who saw him also in Paris, wrote that he was a "very unhappy man".
-Andrew Schulhof, who met him in Budapest said that "he had the impression that what he had done before for his Jewish friends had been lost".
+Furtwängler was deeply affected by the events of Kristallnacht.
+Berta Geissmar, who encountered him in Paris, described him as "greatly depressed."
+Friedelind Wagner, who also saw him in Paris, wrote that he appeared to be "a very unhappy man."
+Andrew Schulhof, who met him in Budapest, recalled that Furtwängler "had the impression that what he had done before for his Jewish friends had been lost."

-Furtwängler approved of the Anschluss that had occurred on 12 March 1938.
-But he quickly disagreed with the Nazi leaders' decision to "annex Austrian culture" by abolishing independent cultural activity in Austria and subordinating it to Berlin.
-Just after the Anschluss, Furtwängler discovered that a huge Swastika flag was displayed in the hall of the Musikverein.
-He refused to conduct the Vienna Philharmonic "as long as the rag is visible".
-The flag was finally removed.
+Furtwängler initially approved of the Anschluss, which occurred on 12 March 1938.
+However, he quickly opposed the Nazi leaders' decision to "annex Austrian culture," which involved abolishing independent cultural activity in Austria and subordinating it to Berlin.
+Shortly after the Anschluss, Furtwängler discovered that a massive Swastika flag had been displayed in the hall of the Musikverein.
+Outraged, he refused to conduct the Vienna Philharmonic, declaring, "as long as the rag is visible."
+His stance eventually led to the flag being removed.

-Goebbels wanted to eliminate the Vienna Philharmonic and to convert the Vienna Opera and the Salzburg Festival into branches of the Berlin Opera and the Bayreuth Festival respectively.
-In addition, he wished to confiscate the largest musical collection in the world, belonging to the Gesellschaft der Musikfreunde in Vienna and to move it to Berlin.
-Hitler's goal was to deny that Austria had developed its own culture independently of Germany.
-Austrian musical circles asked Furtwängler, who was the honorary president of the Vienna Gesellschaft der Musikfreunde, to help them.
+Goebbels sought to dismantle the Vienna Philharmonic and transform the Vienna Opera and the Salzburg Festival into subsidiaries of the Berlin Opera and the Bayreuth Festival, respectively.
+Additionally, he aimed to confiscate the world's largest musical collection, housed by the Gesellschaft der Musikfreunde in Vienna, and relocate it to Berlin.
+Hitler's ultimate goal was to erase the notion that Austria had developed its own distinct cultural identity, separate from Germany.
+In response, Austrian musical circles turned to Furtwängler, who served as the honorary president of the Vienna Gesellschaft der Musikfreunde, urging him to help protect their heritage.